nikothomas/ctdfjorder/docs/developers.rst

 Accessing the Data
 ------------------

-After creating the :class:`~ctdfjorder.CTD.CTD` object, you may want to inspect the data.
+After creating the CTD object, you may want to inspect the data.
 The following method allows you to retrieve the data as either a Polars or Pandas DataFrame, depending on your preference.

 **Example:**